Azure/AzureTestDrive/README.md

-# Azure Test Drive
+# Azure Test Drive Dev Kit

 Azure Test Drive is a "try before you buy solution for Azure".
-This project provides a tool set which helps you to build, test, and debug you own Azure Test Drive solution.
+This project provides a tool set which helps you to build, test, and debug your own Azure Test Drive solution.

 * [Installation](#installation)
 * [Quick Guide](#quick-guide)